lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 named `VulkanModel` which will hold the information for 3D models.
 For now, it will hold the buffers for the different meshes that compose a 3D model.
 In next chapters it will be extended to support richer structures.
 At this moment a model is just a collection of meshes which will hold the references to buffers that contain positions data and their indices.
 This struct will also define the functions to populate those structures.
-This will be defined in a new file named `modelsCache.zig` which you should ad dto the `mod.zig` file like this:
+This will be defined in a new file named `modelsCache.zig` which you should add to the `mod.zig` file like this:
 `pub const mcach = @import("modelsCache.zig");` under the `src/eng` folder.
 The `VtxBuffDesc` struct is quite simple:

 ```zig